caioreix/BetterMissions/README.md

 # BetterMissions

-Coffin Sleep is a VRising mod that speeds up time while you sleep in your coffin.
+Better Missions is a VRising mod that allows you to change servant missions times and any other things.

 ## Instalation (Manual)